Skip to content

 You can manually edit generated text artifacts:

-1. Find the artifact in movies/movie-{id}/
+1. Find the artifact in artifacts/movie-{id}/

 2. Edit the file directly (it’s a symlink to the blob)